 Jumping Systray Menu’s comic night out

 One problem in Windows 10 v1809 I face is that the systray menu detaches itself from the taskbar.
+The Start Menu as well as the Network flyout panel gets separated from the Taskbar!
 While we are used to seeing the menu popup from the Notification Area or the System Tray when one clicks on an icon, in my case it jumps and opens in the center of the screen.

 When I click on some icon like the Volume, Clock or the Network icon, the menu jumps and opens some distance away from the Taskbar.